About self-service copying

 Our public computers showing online resources and the microfilm/fiche reader-printers can print out the information shown on screen.
 Printouts are charged per sheet.

-- It is also possible to download this information on to a USB memory stick; visitors need to purchase a permit before downloading.
+You can use our microform scanner to download this information on to a USB memory stick.
+Visitors need to purchase a permit before downloading.

 We can provide copies for remote enquirers from material in the care of Oxfordshire History Centre.
 Copying guidelines or copyright law may restrict what can be photocopied.